-3G5.
+A. Any rider lapped before the last lap shall leave the race (unless stated differently prior to the race).
 Lapped riders who are permitted to remain in the race will all finish on the same lap as the leader and will be placed according to the number of laps they are down and then their position at the finish.
-Riders on different laps may work together.
+B. In championship events the rider who is lapped during the final lap of the race shall be stopped at the beginning of the finish straight line and shall be classified in accordance with their placing.